nefff1/insect_trends_1930/README.md

     -   temperature_abs: estimate absolute mean annual temperature anomaly (real number)

+    Most variables are based on data in the file 'Drivers/Census_data_raw.csv' (see sources and licences therein).
+The variables 'temperature_change' and 'temperature_abs' were derived from gridded, reconstructed climate data provided by MeteoSwiss (<https://www.meteoswiss.admin.ch>; TrecabsM; licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).

 -   **Drivers/Census_data_raw.csv**: Raw data from different censuses, which were used to calculate some of the environmental variables.
 At the level of Swiss cantons.
 Contains the following columns:

     -   year: year of the data